 October 13th, 2015

 The following is (more or less) the talk I gave today at Velocity NY 2015.
 The slides are also available here; the results of my survey leading up to this talk are available here.
+O'Reilly also has a video of the session available here.

 Thank you for coming!
 I'm very excited to be here and to get to talk about a topic that I think is really important: drug abuse by medical practitioners.
 No, sorry, actually, it's about ethics in game journalism.
 Ugh, no, wrong again.
 Actually, it is about ethics, but in Internet Operations.
 But you already knew this, since you came to this talk.
 Thank you!
 Let's start said talk.